timvisee/ffsend/ROADMAP.md

 - Arch AUR package
 - Windows, macOS and Redox support
 - Implement verbose logging with `-v`
+- Make use of stdout and stderr consistent
 - Allow empty owner token for info command
 - Check and validate all errors, are some too verbose?